 What is Audiology?

-Audiology is the prevention, identification, evaluation, treatment, and rehabilitation of a variety of hearing impairments and auditory processing disorders.
+Audiology is the study of hearing disorders, including prevention, identification, evaluation, treatment, and rehabilitation of a variety of hearing impairments.

 Who Provides These Services?

-Our staff consists entirely of experienced Audiologists who are certified by the American Speech & Hearing Association, and licensed to practice in the state of Massachusetts.
+Our staff consists of knowledgeable, skilled audiologists who are certified by the American Speech & Hearing Association, and licensed to practice in the state of Massachusetts and an experienced, licensed audiology assistant.